Author: Jeni Kardinal

 The book will be printed in both English and Indonesian separately, and are best suited for middle age children.
 The English versions will be available to purchase for $20.00 usd.
 Each purchase of one English version will support the distribution of 8 Indonesian versions of the book.
 Copies will be available for sale in October 2020.

 Book Projects and SeaTrek

 In 2018 SeaTrek teamed up with a long time sailing friend and author Michelle Mech, who wrote Ocean Champions - a children's story of an underwater adventure with “Botley” a discarded water bottle who introduces kids to science and the effects of trash and pollutants within the marine environment.
 With funds from the DAP program (Direct Aid Program), sponsored by the Australian Consulates office in Bali, we were able to get the book translated into Indonesian and print 5,000 copies for distribution to remote villages around Indonesia.
 SeaTrek was the perfect vessel to distribute these books on board Katharina and Ombak Putih.
 The book is also available as an ebook in Indonesian.
 This book is best suited for middle school age children.

 SeaTrek has printed an additional 2,000 copies and continues to distribute books related to ocean conservation.
 Thanks to Michelle Mech for her support and permission to make copies for donations to schools.

 Wayan and the Turtle King

-Wayan and the Sea Turtle King is written by another Canadian author: Yvette Bezuidenhout and has also given SeaTrek permission to make copies for distribution to schools around Indonesia.
+Wayan and the Turtle King is written by a British author: Yvette Bezuidenhout and has also given SeaTrek permission to make copies for distribution to schools around Indonesia.
 The book also focuses on environmental education complete with activities at the back of the book.
 The book is best suited for primary aged children.
 SeaTrek has been able to distribute around 2,000 copies so far.

 Future Books on the Horizon